matter-labs/zksync/js/analytics/README.md

 $ yarn start liquidations [--timeFrom <time>] [--timeTo <time>]
 ```

-The total amount of ETH accrued as a result of token liquidations during the specified period.
+Output the total amount of ETH accrued as a result of token liquidations during the specified period.

 ## Testing